 Cinema as a medium of story-telling is a profound and subtle witchcraft which allows us to experience a life scripted and orchestrated.
 The moment we connect to the pulse of a story being narrated, it unfolds the uncharted layers which are beyond the story itself.
 We have been watching Cinema of a different kind but only a few have made a mark to stay with us and continue to reverberate in a sky-scraping pitch.
 You call them iconic, classic or an exemplary craft, some movies are simply beyond time.
 One such masterpiece work that graced the Kannada film industry is the movie Naagarahaavu.
 Created by a genius filmmaker of all times, Mr. Puttanna Kangal, Naagarahaavu revolves around the protagonist’s relationship with his teacher, Chamayya.

-After 46 years of its release, Naagarahaavu is all set to hit the screens again in its digitized version on July 20, 2018.
+After 46 years of its release, Naagarahaavu had hit the screens again in its digitized version on July 20, 2018.
 Such an iconic movie being re-created adapting to today’s trend and wind, let’s take a re-look at Naagarahaavu and few legends attached to it, on today’s read.

 The Movie is based on T.R Subba Rao’s three Novels